Class Amazon::AWS::Search::Request

 nr_pages is the number of results pages to return.
 It defaults to 1.
 If a higher number is given, pages 1 to nr_pages will be returned.
 If the special value :ALL_PAGES is given, all results pages will be returned.

-If operation is of class MultipleOperation, the operations combined within will return only the first page, regardless of whether a higher number of pages is requested.
+If operation is of class MultipleOperation, the operations encapsulated within will return only the first page of results, regardless of whether a higher number of pages is requested.

 [Source]